Lokoio17/lousamagica.github.io/README.md

 # Lousa-magica
+Unfortunately, I lost the original repository with all the commit history.

 Etch-a-Sketch Project with HTML, CSS, JavaScript

 This project is a virtual Etch-a-Sketch created using HTML, CSS, JavaScript, and Grid.
 The virtual Etch-a-Sketch provides a grid-based painting experience that allows users to create unique and fun designs.